Table of Contents

 - Do not drink alcohol.
 Alcohol can affect the inner ear directly, changing the volume and concentration of the inner ear fluid and increasing symptoms.

-- Have regular diet, sleep and exercise.
+- Have a regular diet, sleep, and exercise.

 - Go for a regular brisk walk of 30 minutes, three to five days each week.
 Exercise causes sweating and thus helps the body to get rid of salt.